The New Age of Trichology

 BagsPhotography credit: Tom Mannion

 This project explores the pure potential of hair as a raw material, reducing waste, environmental problems and the pressure on other non-renewable materials.
-The project consists of a range of utilitarian objects and tools that helps create a system all the way from collection through to the end application
+The New Age of Trichology consists of a range of utilitarian objects and tools that helps create a system all the way from collection through to the final application.

 Collaborators